Consumer culture of China: Emergence of imported goods and the disintegration of natural economy

-Before 19th century China was largely in autarky, characterized by self-sustainable natural economy.
+Before 19th century China was largely in autarky, characterized by a self-sustainable natural economy.
 The Qianlong Emperor made a very famous comment on the issue when he spoke to an embassy led by George Macartney in 1793: "The celestial empire......has all kinds of exotic and valuable items as you have seen......We do not need to trade with you for anything."^{[1]} At that time China showed no interest to British goods or foreign goods in general, but the situation soon began to change in 19th century.

 Industrially manufactured goods like cloth flooded into China after the Opium War due to the much lower tariff rate specified in the unequal Treaty of Nanking and the following tax agreement in 1843.
 Tariff for British textile range from 13.38% to 29.93% previously but were slashed to 5.56 to 6.95% after 1843.

 Technological superiority is another major reason for the vast popularity of imported goods.
 From 1788 to 1840, costs of textile lowered for more than 90% in England, making imported cloth much cheaper than domestic products, and they were much better in quality.
 Imported English cloth had vivid colors and dense fiber, making them very comfortable to wear.
 Wide availability of imported textile gave rise to a gradual but definitive change in garment styles.
 Western style garments infiltrated the vast majority of China, not limited to coastal regions or large cities.
 Prior to 1894, garments in China mostly retained their traditional forms and design, but gradual change began to take place as foreign materials became readily available, contact with foreigners increased, and importers started to work more on promoting their products.